robotusers/cakephp-excel/README.md

 ]
 ```

 Note that `_row` does not match the real row index.
-To keep original row indexes you mast use `keepOriginalRows` option.
+To keep original row indexes you must use `keepOriginalRows` option.

 ```php
 use Robotusers/Excel/Registry;